clyons19/DR-CG-Net/README.md

   2. Lyons C., Raj R. G., & Cheney M. (2024).
 "Deep Regularized Compound Gaussian Network for Solving Linear Inverse Problems," in IEEE Transactions on Computational Imaging. in-press.

+See 'requirements.txt' for the python version, packages, and package versions utilized for this project.

 ### Implementation Overview:
 The DR-CG-Net method is an algorithm-unrolled deep neural network (DNN) that solves linear inverse problems to the forward measurement model